signalapp/gradle-witness/README.md

 A gradle plugin that enables static verification for remote dependencies.

-Build systems like gradle and maven allow one to specify dependencies on versioned artifacts.
+Build systems like gradle and maven allow one to specify dependencies for versioned artifacts.
 An Android project might list dependencies like this:

     dependency {